atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

      * Confluence: [Upgrading Confluence with zero downtime](https://confluence.atlassian.com/doc/upgrade-confluence-without-downtime-1027127923.html){.external}
      * Bitbucket: [Upgrading Bitbucket with zero downtime](https://confluence.atlassian.com/bitbucketserver/upgrade-bitbucket-without-downtime-1038780379.html){.external}
      * Bamboo: Zero downtime upgrades for Bamboo server and Bamboo agents are currently not supported.
+     * Crowd: Zero downtime upgrades for Crowd are currently not supported.

 !!! note "All supported Jira versions are zero-downtime compatible"
      The minimum supported version of Jira in the Data Center Helm Charts is `8.19`.